dbgjerez/pelorus-workshop/README.md

 ❯ oc apply -f pre.yaml
 ```

-After a seconds, Pelorus should show us the information, we can see the logs of Pelorus exporter:
+After a few seconds, Pelorus should show us the information.
+We can see the logs of Pelorus exporter:

 ```zsh
 ❯ oc get pod -n pelorus --field-selector status.phase=Running | grep deploytime-exporter | awk {'print $1'}